Checking | Auto Loans | Mortgage | HELOC | Personal Loans | Credit Cards | Membership

 What are HELOCs & how do they work?

-A Home Equity Line of Credit (HELOC) is a type of “revolving” credit that is provided by a lender and which has a credit limit, a variable interest rate, and is secured by the equity in your home.
+A What Is A HELOC and How Does It Work is a type of “revolving” credit that is provided by a lender and which has a credit limit, a variable interest rate, and is secured by the equity in your home.

 Credit cards are another type of revolving credit, but they tend to come with higher interest rates than HELOCs, making HELOCs a better choice for borrowing large amounts of money.
 Like credit cards, HELOCs can be used for any type of expense, such as home renovations, buying a second home or investment rental property, paying for college tuition, and paying off high interest debt.